-In this four-part series, Ines Tenente (Senior Consultant – Global Market Access) explores the various challenges facing orphan medicines entering the European market and suggests solutions that can help improve patient access.
-In Part 1, she explores challenges linked to disease knowledge and awareness.
+In this four-part series, we explore the various challenges facing orphan medicines entering the European market and suggest solutions that can help improve patient access.
+In Part 1, we explore challenges linked to disease knowledge and awareness.

 There are an estimated 6,000 rare diseases worldwide for which there is no current treatment, affecting up to 30 million people in Europe.1,2 To put this in perspective, 30 million is about half the number of people with all types of diabetes in Europe.
 “Rare diseases are not so rare” is indeed a suitable slogan repeated by advocates throughout the world to highlight the collective importance of this group of diseases.3

 When exploring individual treatments, the rarity of rare diseases is a challenge.
 Rare diseases affect a small proportion of the population (<1/2,000 people in Europe), usually from birth or childhood, and are often severe.
 With such small populations, gathering disease knowledge and raising awareness can be a challenge with rare diseases.

 Any medicine’s pricing and market access strategy is underpinned by a good understanding of the target patient population, including the current and anticipated future treatment pathway, epidemiology, patient subgroups and severities, and unmet needs.
 Consequently, gathering disease knowledge and raising awareness of patients’ needs is the first hurdle facing manufacturers looking to launch an orphan medicine.

 Market access teams looking to launch an orphan medicine in Europe often find that:

 - Disease background data (including treatment pathway, patient subgroups, and epidemiology) are scarce and the science is typically complex.

 - Unmet need is difficult to define because of diagnostic challenges and patient heterogeneity.